 Send submissions and questions to email@example.com.

-Successful applicants will be notified on/around January 15, 2018.
+Successful applicants will be notified by January 31, 2018.

 With proof of need, eligible candidates may be considered for scholarship funding to offset travel costs.